guywyers/openvpn-bundle/README.md

 `openvpn-bundle --input=infile  --output=outfile`

 If either `infile` or `outfile` are not supplied, standard input or output will be used.
-The input must be valid OpenVPN client configuration, typically stored in a `.ovpn` file.
+The input must be a valid OpenVPN client configuration, typically stored in a `.ovpn` file.
 The program will do a number of consistency checks for its own purpose and exit with an error message if it finds inconsistencies.

 ### Usage - Mobile Config File

 To produce an iOS mobile configuration file, use the following command line:
 `openvpn-bundle --input=infile  --output=outfile  --mobile-prof=profile-input`

-The first two options are handled as in the basic use case, the profile-input parameter should point to a file with the following layout (comments are preceded by '#'):
+The first two options are handled as in the basic use case, the `profile-input` parameter should point to a file with the following layout (comments are preceded by '#'):

 ```
 ##########################
 #   Profile Parameters   #
 ##########################

-# Apple references retrieved from : https://developer.apple.com/library/content/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html
+# Apple references retrieved from: https://developer.apple.com/library/content/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html

 # Profile Description - Optional
 # Apple comment: A description of the profile, shown on the Detail screen for the profile.
 This